Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

+Since there are only finitely many choices for the numbers $k_{1, N},...,k_{d, N}$, we have that, if our claim fails, there are $k_1,...,k_d\in \Z$, so that the inequality holds for infinitely many $N\in \N$.
+We will also denote the horizontal character corresponding to the $d$-tuplet $(k_1,...,k_d)$ by $\chi$.
+Thus, we have eliminated the dependence of the character $\chi$ on $N$.

+Denote $\wt{u_i}=k_1u_{i,1}+\dots+ k_du_{i,d}$.
+We will show that the above hypotheses imply that all the numbers $\wt{u_i}$ equal $0$.
+Thus, suppose that this is not valid and we will reach a contradiction.
+We consider two cases:\\

-i) Firstly, suppose that $m=0$.
-Then, \eqref{Fu4} implies that Let $R(t)= \sum_{i=1}^{s}(p_{i}(t))(k_1u_{i,1}+\dots +k_du_{i,d})$.
-This is a linear combination of the polynomials $p_i(t)$.
-However, this linear combination is not a polynomial in $\Q[t]$ due to our assumptions on the polynomials $p_i(n)$, unless, of course, all the coefficients $k_1u_{i,1}+\dots +k_du_{i,d}$ (for $1\leq i\leq s$) in this combination are zero, which we have assumed to not be the case.
-Thus, $R(t)$ has at least one non-constant coefficient irrational and is uniformly distributed in $\T$.
-The relation \eqref{Fu5} implies that $\norm{R(N+h)}_{C^{\infty}[L(N)]}\leq M$ for infinitely many $N$.
-It is straightforward to see that this fails for $N$ large enough for any polynomial with at least one non-constant coefficient irrational.
+\underline{Case 1:} Firstly, suppose that all of the numbers $\wt{u_i}$ with $1\leq i\leq s_0$ are zero, which implies that the first summand in \eqref{Fu3} vanishes.
+Naturally, \eqref{Fu3} is simplified to We recall here that we had defined $\wt{p}_{i,N}(h)=\wt{p}_i(N+h)$.
+Let $Q(t)= \sum_{i=s_0+1}^{s}\wt{u_i}\wt{p}_{i}(t)$.
+This is a linear combination of the polynomials $\wt{p}_i(t)$.
+However, this linear combination is not a polynomial in $\Q[t]$ due to our assumptions on the polynomials $\wt{p}_i(n)$, unless, of course, all the coefficients $\wt{u_i}$ (for $s_0+1\leq i\leq s$) in this combination are zero, which we have supposed to not be the case.
+Thus, $Q(t)$ has at least one irrational coefficient (except the constant term) and is equidistributed on $\T$.
+The relation \eqref{Fu5} implies that $\norm{e(Q(N+h))}_{C^{\infty}[L(N)]}\leq M$ for infinitely many $N$.
+It is not difficult to see by calculating the coefficients in $Q(N+h)$ that this fails for $N$ large enough.

-ii) Suppose now that $m>0$.
-We work in the case when not all of the numbers $k_1u_{i,1}+\dots k_du_{i,d}$ with $1\leq i\leq m$ are zero, because otherwise we can use the same argument as in the previous case to reach a contradiction.
+\underline{Case 2:} Suppose now that at least one of the numbers $\wt{u_i}$ with $1\leq i\leq s_0$ is non-zero Furthermore, assume $l$ is a positive integer that is larger than the degrees of the polynomials $p_{i, N}(h),\wt{p}_{j, N}(h)$ (for all admissible values of the indices $i, j$) as well as the degrees of the functions $x_i$, but $l$ is also smaller than all the numbers $k_i$.
+Recall that we have picked $k_i$ to be very large in relation to the degrees of the polynomials $p_{i},\wt{p}_{j}$ and degrees of the functions $x_i$ in the beginning, thus we can find "many" such numbers $l$.
+The fact that $l$ is larger than the degrees of the functions $x_i$ combined with Proposition \ref{prop:basic} implies that $x_i^{(l)}(t)\to 0$, as $t\to+\infty$.